230206-NET/Trainer_Code/07_DevOps/docker.md

     - `-d` "detached" runs the container in the background
     - `-p host:container` to map container port to host machine
     - `docker run -d -p 8080:8080 aschil/snake`
+    - `-i` interactive for your interactive console applications
 - To see all your local images:
     - `docker image ls`
 - to remove your local image